 Hiraeth is a Welsh word with no direct English equivalent.
 The University of Wales defines it as “homesickness tinged with grief or sadness over the lost or departed; a mix of longing, yearning, nostalgia, wistfulness.”
 Oxford and Merriam Webster define it as “a homesickness for a home you cannot return to, or that never was.”

 In 2013 the North Carolina Symphony commissioned me to write a large-scale piece about my family ties to the state.
-My father grew up in the small town of Salisbury, and his ancestors had been in North Carolina for thirteen generations.
-His mother was an avid historian who helped found the Salisbury Historic Foundation and fought to preserve much of the town and surrounding parts of Rowan County.
-She assiduously educated my brother and me on our great-grandparents, great-aunts and uncles and cousins–their names, personalities, and accomplishments–going back several generations.
-It was very important to her that we knew where we came from.
-We were very close with my Dad’s side of the family, and spent a lot of time in Salisbury as I grew up.
-All of this fostered in me a deep feeling that while New Jersey was my circumstantial home, North Carolina was my spiritual one — a safe harbor, a place that, if all else failed, would take care of me somehow.
+My father was born and raised in the small town of Salisbury, and according to family lore, his ancestors had been in North Carolina for thirteen generations.
+Growing up, I spent a lot of time with my family in Salisbury.
+My grandmother, who worked as a local historic preservationist, assiduously educated my brother, cousin, and me on our ancestors going back several generations.
+From a young age, all of this created in me a deep feeling that while New Jersey was my circumstantial home, North Carolina was my spiritual one — a safe harbor, a place that, if all else failed, would take care of me somehow.

-Ultimately, Hiraeth is both elegy and personal reflection — an exploration of the hazy, dreamlike textures and sensations that attend nostalgia and recollection, and a meditation on the nature of memory itself.
-At times I consciously strove to emulate the logic and architecture of memory — motifs overlap in evolving ways, thoughts wander and interrupt one another.
-Frequently, one memory, with a specific set of emotional evocations, is layered with the color and perfume of another — harmonically, motivically, or texturally.
-Mostly I just tried to immerse myself in my own hiraeth for this time and space I can’t return to, and give voice to what rose to the surface.
+Ultimately, Hiraeth is both an elegy for my father and a personal reflection on the layered, conflicting emotions and dreamlike sensations that attend memories of the past.
+Formally, I strove to emulate the architectural logic of memory: motifs overlap in evolving ways; thoughts wander and interrupt one another.
+Frequently, one memory, with a specific set of emotional evocations, is imbued with the color and perfume of another — harmonically, motivically, or texturally.
+Mostly I tried to immerse myself in the complex feelings I have for this time and place I can't return to—the naive childhood affection, and the clear-eyed adult perspective—and give voice to what rose to the surface.